 |How an organisation ranks on the accountability principle, indicates whether information governance is a priority.

-Becoming POPIA compliant without looking at how all information is governed is not only difficult, but also dangerous.
-It is entirely possible that the organisation is faced with bigger risks to other categories of information (e.g. your intellectual property).
+We briefly touched on this in lesson #1, when we spoke about getting buy-in for POPIA compliance.
+Becoming POPIA compliant without looking at how all information is governed is not only difficult, it’s also dangerous.
+It is entirely possible that the organisation is faced with more significant risks to other categories of information (e.g. your intellectual property).

-The organisation should consider starting an information governance project, instead of a POPIA project.
-Becoming POPIA compliant can be a phase of the information governance project.
+The organisation should consider starting an information governance project instead of a POPIA project.
+Compliance with the POPIA can be one phase of the information governance project.

 There is an agreed way of working at the organisation.